RT-GuIDE: Real-Time Gaussian Splatting for Information-Driven Exploration: Related Work

 \section{Related Work}

-To effectively construct a map of the environment, numerous map representations have been proposed in the robotics community.
+\textbf{Map Representation.} To effectively construct a map of the environment, numerous map representations have been proposed in the robotics community.
 The most intuitive but effective volumetric representation has been widely used.
-Voxel-based representation could maintain information such as occupancy~\cite{hornung2013octomap} or signed distance~\cite{FIESTA, Voxblox}.
-With the recent application of semantic segmentation, semantic maps that contain actionable information have been proposed~\cite{yang2019cubeslam, bowman2017probabilistic, hughes2022hydra, 10057106, liu2024slideslamsparselightweightdecentralized}.
-With the recent advances in learned map representations in the computer vision community, Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233dgs} have become popular representations for robotic motion planning.
-In this work, we study the problem of active mapping with the learned map representations.
+Voxel-based representation could maintain information such as occupancy~\cite{hornung2013octomap} or signed distance~\cite{Voxblox}.
+With the recent application of semantic segmentation, semantic maps that contain additional task-relevant information have been proposed~\cite{hughes2022hydra, 10057106, liu2024slideslamsparselightweightdecentralized}.
+With the recent advances in learned map representations in the computer vision community, Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233dgs} have become popular representations for robotic motion planning~\cite{he2023active, chen2024splat, jin2024gsplanner}.
+In this work, we study the problem of active mapping with the 3DGS representation.

-The problem of exploration and active \gls{slam} has been widely studied in the past decade.
-The classical exploration framework uses a model-based approach to actively navigate towards frontiers~\cite{yamauchi1997frontier, shen2012indoor} or waypoints that have the highest information gain~\cite{KelseyIG, LukasIG, charrow2015CSQMI, bircher2016receding, alexis2020MP, he2024active, he2023active}.
-Some recent work combines the idea of frontier exploration and the information-driven approach to further improve efficiency~\cite{dai2020frontier, zhou2021fuel, yuezhantao2023seer, ral24_active_3d_slam}.
-However, most of the existing work developed their approaches based on classical map representations.
-For example, frontiers are typically defined in voxel maps, information metrics are typically associated with occupancy maps or Signed Distance Field (SDF) maps.